 Piano and Leader

-Jeremy Denk earned degrees from Oberlin College, Indiana University, and the Juilliard School.
+Jeremy Denk is a graduate of Oberlin College, Indiana University, and the Juilliard School.
 He lives in New York City.